-Stress, Anxiety and Trauma the Nitty Gritty You've Gotta Know
+Stress, Anxiety and Trauma the Nitty Gritty You Ought to Know

 The Basics of Stress and Anxiety

 As you will see from my personal history in Encounters with Darkness, I was born into a chronically stressful environment.
 Unfortunately, stress was embedded into my cells and psyche even in my mom’s womb.
 Trying to look for salvation she turned to religion.
 Unfortunately, that religion focused on the end of the world, demons, and the devil.
 Need I say how a child can develop all kinds of phobias, sleeping issues and anxiety?